CloudLabsAI-Azure/apim-lab/apim-lab/4-policy-expressions/policy-expressions-4-3-transformation.md

     </outbound>
     ```

-1. Invoke the API and examine the response, which now no longer contains the two headers.
+1. Test the same **Calculator** API operation and examine the response, which now no longer contains the two headers.
 See above screenshot for how it looked prior.

       ![APIM Policy Delete Response Header](media/23.png)